 Hear how The Home Depot uses Managed Service for Prometheus to get unified observability across 2,200 stores running on-prem Kubernetes clusters:

 Managed Service for Prometheus is built on top of Monarch, the same globally scalable data store used for Google's own monitoring.
-Because it uses the same backend and APIs as Cloud Monitoring, all Cloud Monitoring metric data is queryable using PromQL, and all Managed Service for Prometheus data is queryable using Cloud Monitoring.
+Because Managed Service for Prometheus uses the same backend and APIs as Cloud Monitoring, both Cloud Monitoring metrics and metrics ingested by Managed Service for Prometheus are queryable by using PromQL in Cloud Monitoring, Grafana, or any other tool that can read the Prometheus API; for more information, see Configure a query interface.

 In a standard Prometheus deployment, data collection, query evaluation, rule and alert evaluation, and data storage are all handled within a single Prometheus server.
 Managed Service for Prometheus splits responsibilities for these functions into multiple components: